-By Provincial workplace regulation, every worker has a responsibility to take reasonable measures to protect the health and safety of themselves and other workers on the VEREN INC. work site.
+By Provincial workplace regulation, every worker has a responsibility to take reasonable measures to protect the health and safety of themselves and other workers on the Veren worksite.

 All workers are required to report to work fit for duty as to perform their job in a safe and competent manner.
 Being fit for work means being both mentally and physically able to perform one's job requirements.